Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider), the output of the recipe
 - 2nd argument: An item ingredient, used to match the mold item
 - 3rd argument: A [`FluidStackIngredient`]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient)
-- 4th argument: A number in the range [0, 1], the probability that the mold will break upon completion of the recipe, a higher number means a higher chance
+- 4th argument: A number {% in_range 0,1 %}, the probability that the mold will break upon completion of the recipe, a higher number means a higher chance

 {: .notice #casting-notice }
 > All input fluids for the recipe must have the appropriate fluid tag in order for the mold item to accept them, typically this is either `tfc:usable_in_ingot_mold` or `tfc:usable_in_tool_head_mold`